Gweru: Economy

 Situated along the road and railway between Harare and Bulawayo and near the rail spur to Maputo, Mozambique, Gweru has become a busy trade centre with modest industrial development.
 Its products include ferrochromium, textiles, dairy foods, leather, and building materials.
 The surrounding area, with its rich deposits of gold, chrome, iron, asbestos, and limestone, supports a number of mines.
 The training section of Zimbabwe's air force is in Gweru at the Gweru-Thornhill Air Base.

-The city is also known for vibrant farming activities in cattle ranching, and farming including, commercial gardening of crops for the export market.
+The city is also known for vibrant farming activities in cattle ranching and farming, including commercial gardening of crops for the export market.
 The country's oldest shoe manufacturer, the Bata Shoe Company and the Military and Aviation Museums are also some key features for which Gweru is well known.

 Culture

 The Boggie clock tower, located at the intersection of Main Street and Robert Mugabe Way, was built in 1928 in memory of Major William James Boggie.
 The clock tower is one of the city's most famous landmarks.

-The Nalatale and Danamombe archaeological sites lie approximately 70 and 85 km to the southwest, the known for their patterned stonework.
+The Nalatale and Danamombe archaeological sites lie approximately 70 and 85 km to the southwest, known for their patterned stonework.
 The remains at these sites date back to as early as the Torwa state during the 17th century, the most substantial being a four hundred-year-old stone wall decorated with motifs known to the tradition of stone-building in Zimbabwe.
 The surrounding area has rich deposits of gold, chrome, iron, asbestos and platinum and supports several mines.